Biblins Youth Campsite Terms and Conditions

 All group leaders are responsible for the safety and wellbeing of the children and young people in their care whilst on site.

-- Close proximity of the River Wye
+- Proximity of the River Wye

 - Weather conditions

-- A public footpath goes through the campsite
+- Public footpath through the campsite

 - Cliffs along the campsite edge and throughout the forest